rust-lang/book/second-edition/src/ch15-03-drop.md

 Rust automatically called `drop` for us when our instances went out of scope, calling the code we specified.
-Variables are dropped in the reverse order of the order in which they were created, so `d` was dropped before `c`.
-This example just gives you a visual guide to how the `drop` method works, but usually you would specify the cleanup code that your type needs to run rather than a print message.
+Variables are dropped in the reverse order of their creation, so `d` was dropped before `c`.
+This example gives you a visual guide to how the `drop` method works; usually you would specify the cleanup code that your type needs to run rather than a print message.

 ### Dropping a Value Early with `std::mem::drop`

 Unfortunately, it’s not straightforward to disable the automatic `drop` functionality.
 Disabling `drop` isn’t usually necessary; the whole point of the `Drop` trait is that it’s taken care of automatically.
-Occasionally, you might want to clean up a value early.
+Occasionally, however, you might want to clean up a value early.
 One example is when using smart pointers that manage locks: you might want to force the `drop` method that releases the lock to run so other code in the same scope can acquire the lock.
-Rust doesn’t let us call the `Drop` trait’s `drop` method manually; instead we have to call the `std::mem::drop` function provided by the standard library if we want to force a value to be dropped before the end of its scope.

-Let’s see what happens when we try to call the `Drop` trait’s `drop` method manually by modifying the `main` function in Listing 15-14, as shown in Listing
+Rust doesn’t let you call the `Drop` trait’s `drop` method manually; instead you have to call the `std::mem::drop` function provided by the standard library if you want to force a value to be dropped before the end of its scope.

-15-15:
+If we try to call the `Drop` trait’s `drop` method manually by modifying the `main` function from Listing 15-14, as shown in Listing 15-15, we’ll get a compiler error:

 <span class="filename">Filename: src/main.rs</span>